hn/ginlong-solis/README.md

 :warning: It is recommended to use a [good](https://zeptobars.com/en/read/FTDI-FT232RL-real-vs-fake-supereal) FTDI FT232RL USB serial adapter for dumping and flashing.
 Other adapters may have [problems with the required high transfer rate](https://github.com/hn/ginlong-solis/issues/9#issuecomment-1604134701).

-:bulb: There is also a [LibreTiny ESPhome addon for Home Assistant](https://github.com/libretiny-eu/esphome-hass-addon) available.
+:bulb: There is also a [LibreTiny ESPHome addon for Home Assistant](https://github.com/libretiny-eu/esphome-hass-addon) available.
 This is probably a more convienient way to compile and upload the replacement firmware.
 However, due to the limited debugging and patching possibilities, it may not (yet) be a suitable approach for all use cases.